Jerry-Lees/F5-BIG-IQ-REST-Postman-Collection/README.md

     ProfileServerSSLPassPhrase  - The passphrase for the certificate.

 #### "Create Server SSL Profile" Request

+This request creates a Server SSL Profile from the environment variables populated from previous calls.
+It is recommended that these variables be populated programatically, not by hand, since there are a high number of links to other configuration items in the request body.
+The request builds the JSON (or lack of it) inline for the SSL Certificate, Key, and Chain configuration items from prior calls to get or create SSL Certificate and Key configuration items.

 The inputs and outputs of the request are explained below: